Myoujin/Skill_tree/README.md

 docker compose up --build
 ```

-The API will be available on port `4000` and data will persist in the `./data` folder.
+The API will be available on port `4000` and the Vite dev server on port `3000`.
+Persisted SQLite data will be stored in the `./data` folder.

 ### Runtime requirements